 - Mark Easter, Haley Nagle, and Matt Stermer (Colorado State University) for the training, troubleshooting, and review they provided of our COMET-Farm results

-- Reviews of each farmer case study and the associated calculators and questionnaires that were led by Bianca Moebius-Clune (Director, NRCS Soil Health Division) and Lynn Knight (Co-Director of the USDA Northeast Climate Hub and Regional Economist with NRCS East National Technology Support Center), including:
+- Reviews of each farmer case study and the associated calculators and questionnaires that were led by Bianca Moebius-Clune (former director of NRCS Soil Health Division) and Lynn Knight (co-director of the USDA Northeast Climate Hub and regional economist with NRCS East National Technology Support Center), including:

-- Five NRCS Economists – Bryon Kirwan (Illinois State Economist), Lakeitha Ruffin (Oregon State Economist), Richard Iovanna (FPAC Economist), Sophia Glenn (FPAC Economist), and Sarah Cline (FPAC Economist)
+- NRCS Economists – Bryon Kirwan (Illinois State economist), Lakeitha Ruffin (Oregon State economist), Richard Iovanna (FPAC economist), Sophia Glenn (FPAC economist), Sarah Cline (FPAC economist), and Courtney King (FPAC economist)

-- Five NRCS Soil Health Specialists: Kabir Zahangir (West Regional), James Hoorman (NE Regional), Candy Thomas, Justin Morris, and Barry Fisher
+- NRCS Soil Health Specialists: Kabir Zahangir (West Regional), James Hoorman (NE Regional), Candy Thomas, Justin Morris, Barry Fisher, Laura Starr (NW Regional), and Mark Kopecky (Southern Regional)

-- Three university economists: John Hanchar (Cornell Cooperative Extension), Gary Schnitkey (University of Illinois), and Brent Sohngen (Ohio State University)
+- University economists: John Hanchar (Cornell Cooperative Extension), Gary Schnitkey (University of Illinois), Brent Sohngen (Ohio State University), and Dr. Lixia Lambert (Oklahoma State University)

-- USDA NRCS for putting its logo on the case studies so they may reach and be useful to many more farmers and conservationists than could be accomplished by AFT’s efforts alone
+- USDA NRCS for putting its logo on the case studies so they can reach and be useful to many more producers and conservationists than could be accomplished by AFT’s efforts alone